 The consequences of high blood pressure depend on how long you’ve had it, its severity, as well as your underlying medical condition.
 You don’t have to overhaul your entire life to improve your blood pressure.
 If you’ve ever asked the question “How can I lower my blood pressure?”, here is your answer.
 You can reduce your risk of hypertension by changing your lifestyle and making healthier choices, including these six tips:

 - Eat foods low in cholesterol, salt, saturated fat, potassium, and trans fat

 - Engage in daily exercise or active behavior

 - Find ways to limit the amount of stress you experience daily

 Treating High Blood Pressure

-If you test your blood pressure at home and the results are abnormally high and you have no other symptoms like chest pain, shortness of breath, difficulty speaking, or a severe headache, visit a walk-in clinic that is part of the UrgentMED Network.
+If you test your blood pressure at home and the results are abnormally high and you have no other symptoms like chest pain, shortness of breath, difficulty speaking, or a severe headache, visit a walk-in clinic that is part of UrgentMED.
 We have 19 locations in the Southern California area with health services to help you start feeling better today, no appointment necessary.
-The urgent care clinics within the UrgentMED Network accept over 15 private insurance providers as well as Medicaid.
+The urgent care clinics within UrgentMED accept over 15 private insurance providers as well as Medicaid.
 Check out the full list of accepted insurance.
 Take control of your blood pressure issues today.